Salvation plots could be wicked. You could be taken in.

 God had Jesus slaughtered like a lamb because he was not better than that, regrettably.
 Today we call brutal ones who kill innocent people to favour criminals, something else than righteous.
 Besides, there was no real need for man-slaughter: A couple of goats would have averted the calamity that year, if anyone had remembered what is in the Old Testament.
 Two goats were enough to clean the Hebrews for a year.
 "You will be clean from all your sins . . . it is a lasting ordinance . . .
 This is to be a lasting ordinance for you: Atonement [by two goats] is to be made once a year for all the sins of the Israelites," the Lord commanded Moses.
 [Leviticus 16:21-22; 29-34].
 Well, well well!

 The idea behind sacrificing Jesus was to help criminals on and up.
-How many criminal activities today are due to that!
+How many criminal activities are due to that we may have no counts of, although suspicions may loom large and many.

 Few Jews converted to Jesus, so don't be taken in.
-God's plan may seem mysterious, cruel and corrupt, but it failed to the degree God really was out to save Jews by letting them welcome Jesus in the first place.
-Heart-felt prayers of Jesus were denied, but a scapegoating killing was welcome, nay, planned.
-The sacrifice of Jesus was not in vain if the secret mission of Jesus was to make the world a better place for criminals - sinners.
-Compare the proverb, "He that helps the evil hurts the good.
-[Dp 122]"
+God's plan may seem mysterious, cruel and corrupt, but it failed if God really was out to save Jews by letting them welcome Jesus as a Messiah.
+Heart-felt prayers of Jesus were denied, but a scapegoating killing to help sinners go on was planned against his first wishes (Leviticus 16 and later).